thunderdust/Solaris/catalog.md

     4 different groups of user role get involved in this business model: administrators, sales, marketings, and accountants.

     [Administrators]
-    Manager for the application and the firm.
-In a small-scaled company like this case, this role is taken by the CEO and/or general managers.
+    General manager of the business.
+This role is also in charge of managing the employees in the company.
 Number of users for this role ranges from 1 to 3.

     [Sales Representatives]
     Formed by the employees of sales team  in the company.
 The most major group of users of this application, with a number which is approximately 30.

     [Marketing Executives]
     Formed by the employees from marketing department of this company.
 Number of users from this role could be about 5.

-    [Accountants]
-    Formed by the employees from accounting team.
-This group of users probably contains 1 or 2 people.

 **3. Describe each of their work flow: WHAT are they responsible for?
 WHEN, WHERE and WHAT do they work?**